-Before your child starts preschool, it's a good idea to meet the preschool teacher.
+Before your child starts preschool (also known as kindergarten in some states), it's a good idea to meet the preschool teacher.
 Many preschools offer an orientation day when you and your child can visit and spend some time talking to staff.
 They will talk to you about what happens at the preschool and will answer any questions.
 Make sure you know:

 - what your child should wear to preschool and what spare clothes to pack

 - what food they should bring

 - what time they should get there